MustakimMasum/n8n-nodes-google-forms/README.md

 ### Set up OAuth
 In Google Cloud, create an OAuth 2.0 Client ID (Application type: Web application).

-In n8n, create a Google OAuth2 credential (Generic or Single-service).
+In n8n, create a Google OAuth2 credential.
 Copy the redirect URI shown by n8n into your OAuth client’s Authorized redirect URIs.

 Scopes: